Constance Blaize, Knight of the Prophet

 Most themes don't allow many, if any, Morrowan models.
 We will discuss the three themes that do.

-- Precursor Knights - It only takes a few of them to reach their target and they will blow it up.
-Vengeance and Crusader's Call plus her feat makes this easier.
+- Precursor Knights - It only takes a few of them to reach their target to blow it up.
+Vengeance and Crusader's Call plus her feat makes this easy.
 These are also the cheapest infantry in the theme.
-You probably want 2 units as the core of the army.
+You probably want two units as the core of the army in a 75 point game.

-- Legion of Lost Souls - They threat an inch farther than the Precursors and have CMA instead of Blessed.
+- Legion of Lost Souls - They can threaten a charge an inch farther than the Precursors and have CMA instead of Blessed.
 They can also get a boost from Alexia3.
-They grant souls when the die and can also come back.
-1 unit is worth it.
-2 is expensive and Alexia3 can't support both.
+They grant souls when they die and can also come back, but they won't get the ARM buff from her feat, so they can actually be the weak link of your army on feat turn.
+One unit may be worth it.
+Two units is too expensive and Alexia3 can't support both.

-- Order of Illumination Vigilants - They bring some of the shooting power the list other wise lacks.
+- Order of Illumination Vigilants - They bring some shooting power to a list that other wise lacks any ranged threat.

-- Alexia and the Risen - Not a lot of reason to bring them.
-No souls.
-No Alexia3.
-She does get corpses though.
-Alexia is still good for generating contesting pieces consistently and, unlike Alexia2, doesn't compete for souls, but the same can be said for Alexia3 at half the price.
+- Alexia and the Risen - Alexia is good for generating contesting pieces consistently and, unlike Alexia2, doesn't compete for souls.
+Alexia takes the corpses, Connie takes the souls.

 - Harlan Versh, Illuminated One - He has Purgation and Blessed on his gun with multiple shots.
 He's a bit more specialized than the other options.